imjoseangel/terraform-aws-localstack/README.md

 If something goes wrong, [GitGuardian](https://github.com/GitGuardian) is enabled in the repository to avoid passwords leaking.

-#### Pre-commit
+#### Pre-commit and editor config

-Use the [pre-commit](https://pre-commit.com/) hooks in this repository to ensure security and formatting for terraform, detect passwords and other static checks before uploading code.
+* Use [pre-commit](https://pre-commit.com/) hooks in this repository to ensure security and formatting for terraform, detect passwords and other static checks before uploading code.

+* Use [editorconfig](https://editorconfig.org/) in your IDE for file formatting.

+#### Makefile

+A makefile has been added to make the cleaning and test easier.
+Run `make help` to review options.

+### Terraform

+The solution reflected in this repository connects an EC2 instance with DynamoDB by using IAM Policies.
+Official AWS Modules have been used for EC2 and security group and avoided for the rest of the components for the sake of simplicity.
+I always recommend local maintained and secured modules with local policies.

 ## Authors